michaelbarczay/michaelbarczaytest.github.io/research.md

 ---

-**How to Finance the Green Transition: The Political Economy of Green Investment Tax Credits**\
+**How to Finance the Green Transition?
+The Political Economy of Green Investment Tax Credits**\
     - with *Russell Cooper*

 ---